Can a handmade business be more than just a hobby?

 Do you have a special skin care routine?

-Currently I use a Shea Butter Exfoliating Facial Bar, a Konjac sponge, and an Illuminating Facial Serum daily.
-(The Shea Butter Exfoliating Facial Bar and the Illuminating Facial Serum will be released as new products soon.)
-For showering I prefer mild soaps; one of my favorites is the Peppermint Pine Body Bar, it’s so refreshing!
-Weekly, I shampoo with our Old-Fashioned Shampoo Bar, use Apple Cider Vinegar Conditioning Rinse, and finish with a few drops of Lavender Hair Treatment.
-That’s it!
+Currently I use our Shea Butter Exfoliating Facial Bar, a Konjac sponge, and our Illuminating Facial Serum daily.
+For showering I prefer mild soaps; one of my favorites is the Peppermint Pine Body Bar, it's so refreshing!
+Although I also do really like an exfoliating soap a few times a week; currently I use our Lavender Vanilla Cacao Exfoliating Bar.
+Weekly, I shampoo with our Old-Fashioned Shampoo Bar and use Apple Cider Vinegar Conditioning Rinse.
+Of course I use our aluminum-free natural deodorant, too.
+That's it!
 I like to keep things simple.

 Anything else to say?